 Give – and get – helpful feedback

-It’s important, too, to modify the way managers interact with employees.
+It's also important to modify the way that managers interact with employees.
 During reviews, for example, managers should deliver clear, concise and directed feedback to male and female employees alike.

 Research shows that during women employees’ review meetings, communal language is likely to dominate, meaning discussions based on the warmth of character, support of the team, and willingness to help.